nganganth/nganganth/README.md

 I look at them and think about how they capture that moment and be in that moment.
 I was inspired by it!
 - I really love cooking. 👩‍🍳🍳
 “Cooking is a task that requires a combination of several skills – understanding and planning, attention to detail, using our memory and imagination, manual dexterity, creativity and style.”
-- I am quite interested in psychology. 📚
+- And quite interested in psychology. 📚

 ### Languages and Tools: